 TL;DR

-AI fitness coaches excel at consistent programming and data tracking, while human trainers provide personalized motivation and form correction.
-Kenso leads AI coaching with intelligent progressive overload tracking and program adaptation for $12/month, making it ideal for experienced lifters who value consistency over motivation.
-Strong App offers solid AI features for $5/month, while human trainers cost $60-150/session but provide real-time feedback and accountability that AI cannot match.
+AI fitness coaches excel at consistent programming and data tracking, while human trainers provide personalized motivation and real-time form correction.
+Kenso stands out for experienced lifters with rule-based double-progression that auto-adjusts weight and rep targets after every session, plus an AI Coach chat with full access to your training history — around $9.99/month, iOS only.
+Strong App offers solid tracking with basic progression suggestions for $5/month, while human trainers cost $60-150/session but provide the real-time feedback and accountability that no app can match.

 Best AI Fitness Coaches and Apps in 2026